bcspragu/logseq-sync/README.md

 ## What's Done/Exists?

 Right now, the repo contains some basic tools for inspecting traffic from the Logseq client, and some documentation for the API in [docs/API.md](/docs/API.md).
-The server in [`cmd/server`](/cmd/server) has stubs for most of the known Logseq Sync API endpoints, but no functionality yet.
+The server in [`cmd/server`](/cmd/server) has stubs for most of the known Logseq Sync API endpoints, and basic functionality for a few endpoints, backed by an in-memory database for testing.

 ## Open Questions